University of Birmingham on Overleaf

 This service is approved for use with non-confidential university work.
 For more information on what this means, please see the Information Classification section of the University of Birmingham IT policy website - https://intranet.birmingham.ac.uk/it/governance/policy/index.aspx.

-Join a community of authors at University of Birmingham
+Join a community of over 6057 authors at University of Birmingham

 Welcome to the Birmingham quick start guide to Overleaf.
 We've put together some useful resources and links in the sections below, and if you have any questions about how to get started please let us know and we'll be happy to help!